ydydsnyd/mono/doc/server-api.md

 You only need to use this call in order to migrate rooms created in versions prior to `0.19.0`.
 Rooms created via `createRoom` in `0.19.0` do not need to be migrated.

-Reflect server version `0.19.0` keeps a record for each room, eg holding its status (open, closed, etc).
-Versions prior to `0.19.0` do not keep these records, and roomIDs used prior to `0.19.0` are not enumerable by reflect server, so you must call this API once for each roomID in order to migrate your rooms to be compatible with `0.19.0`.
+Reflect Server version `0.19.0` keeps a record for each room, eg holding its status (open, closed, etc).
+Versions prior to `0.19.0` do not keep these records, and roomIDs used prior to `0.19.0` are not enumerable by Reflect Server, so you must call this API once for each `roomID` in order to migrate your rooms to be compatible with `0.19.0`.

+You can verify that a room was successfully migrated by getting the room status after migration; it should be `"open"`.

 This operation is idempotent.
-You can verify that a room was successfully migrated by getting the room status after migration; it should be `"open"`.

 - URL path parameters:
   - `roomID`: id of the room to migrate, eg `unj3Ap`
 - Noteworthy responses:
   - `200` if room has been successfully migrated
-  - `400` (Bad request) with message `Invalid roomID...` if the `roomID` doesn't match `[a-ZA-Z0-9_-]+`
+  - `400` (Bad request) with message `Invalid roomID...` if the `roomID` doesn't match `[a-zA-Z0-9_-]+`
 - Example

 ```